 You can set each item to be required/optional, photo required/optional and set how often the item should appear in the app or be auto-deleted from the workflow.

-Note that only checklist items that apply to ALL bodies of water should exist here since they are the defaults and just a starting point.
-Checklist items that only apply to SOME bodies of water (like emptying cleaner bags) should be added directly to the workflow for that individual body of water where the item is applicable and not to the service level itself.
+Note that only workflow items that apply to ALL bodies of water should exist here since they are the defaults and just a starting point.
+Workflow items that only apply to SOME bodies of water (like emptying cleaner bags) should be added directly to the workflow for that individual body of water where the item is applicable and not to the service level itself.

-Make a checklist item required or optional (click the exclamation point icon)
+Make a workflow item required or optional (click the exclamation point icon)

 If optional, technician will see the item but not have to mark it as done before moving to next workflow section.
 If required, technician will have to tap the item to mark it as done before moving on.

-Make a photo required or optional for any checklist item (click the camera icon)
+Make a photo required or optional for any workflow item (click the camera icon)

 For example, you may want to have the pool service technician spray down the deck but only once every 4 visits.
 As shown below, "spray down deck" would be required and a picture would be required when shown, but it would only be shown once every 4 visits.
 The tech would not see it or be required to complete it during the other visits where it isn't shown